 Here I was trying to distinguish them by the acorns and I could never find any consistency.
 So if you are in the sand country of Wisconsin and are wondering what oaks you are looking at, pull over and look at the buds.

 As far as growing this at our nursery, it is the same situation as the Northern Pin Oak–containers only.
 We’ll keep trying to find better seed sources for alkaline soils.
 If you are planting in an area with droughty, acidic soils, this plant is an excellent choice.
-You will love the yellow to red fall colors and all of the wildlife that the acorns will bring.
+You will love the yellow-to-red fall colors and all of the wildlife that the acorns will bring.
 However, caution should be exhibited if there is significant Oak Wilt in your area.
 Black Oak as well as Northern Pin Oak are highly susceptible to this vascular fungal pathogen.
-(Keep reading for more information on Oak pests.)
+Keep reading more articles in this series for more information on Oak pests.

 60-75’ tall by 60-75’ wide